oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   option to use this label instead.
 If the TLP label changes through such conversion in a way that is not reflected in the table above, the the CSAF 2.0 to CSAF 2.1 converter MUST output a warning that the TLP label was taken from the distribution text.
 Such a warning MUST include both values: the converted one based on the table and the one from the distribution text.
-  > This is a common case for CSAF 2.0 documents labeled as TLP:RED but actually intended to be TLP:AMBER+STRICT.
+  > This is a common case for CSAF 2.0 documents labeled as `TLP:RED` but actually intended to be `TLP:AMBER+STRICT`.

   If no TLP label was given, the CSAF 2.0 to CSAF 2.1 converter SHOULD assign `TLP:CLEAR` and output a warning that the default TLP has been set.
 * `/document/publisher/category`: If the value is `other`, the CSAF 2.0 to CSAF 2.1 converter SHOULD output a warning that some parties have